weiwu5/UIOPS/README.md

 - **Adam Majewski** (amajewsk@uwyo.edu)

 ## What's New
+**December 28, 2018**
+- **imgProc\_sm:** Added support for Fast2DC probe (64 diode array)
+- **imgProc\_sm:** Moved iRectEllipse and iCalcAllDiodeStats to input parameters
+- **imgProc\_sm:** Added software preamble printed statements

 **November 17, 2017**
 - **sizeDist:** Implemented user argument for handling how inter-arrival time thresholds are implemented
 - **sizeDist:** Moved toggles for processing aspect ratio info and saving of info for rejected particles, inter-arrival times, and sample volume up to the user input arguments
 - **hhmmss2insec** and **insec2hhmmss:** Changed ingested arguments to double precision to fix rare issue where "Error on sizing" message pops up when running _sizeDist_

 **November 9, 2017**
 - **imgProc\_sm:** Fixed PECAN-specific corrupt record identification that prevented code to run for other projects
 - **imgProc\_sm:** Romoved unnecessary 'else' statement immediately following the data integrity statement block
-- **imgProc\_sm:** Changed netCDF type for overload variable to work with the 2DC/2DP **November 6, 2017**
+- **imgProc\_sm:** Changed netCDF type for overload variable to work with the 2DC/2DP

+**November 6, 2017**
 - **imgProc\_sm:** Improved handling of image buffers when zero-image particles are detected
 - **imgProc\_sm:** Fixed millisec conversion and handling of millisec/microsec values > 1000
 - **imgProc\_sm:** Buffer overload times now saved for PMS platform data for subsequent sample volume correction in sizeDist
-- **sizeDist:** Improved sample volume treatment for 2DC/2DP using the buffer overload time **August 8, 2017**
+- **sizeDist:** Improved sample volume treatment for 2DC/2DP using the buffer overload time

+**August 8, 2017**
 - **imgProc\_sm:** Improved variable types when saving data to netCDF to allow up to 40% smaller file sizes!
 - **imgProc\_sm:** Improvements to handling corrupted records with CIP/PIP
 - **sizeDist:** Cleaned up some code and made minor code formatting changes
 - Added a few example helper scripts to demonstrate how base UIOPS scripts are run (will be moved to separate 'Examples' folder in future)

 ## Dependencies
 **Supported OSes:** Linux, Mac (MATLAB Windows support coming in the future)